atisharma/chasm_engine/README.md

 Chasm is a ***generative text adventure game*** in a ***world you specify***.
 It uses generative artificial intelligence to generate scenes and characters as you play.
-Unlike simply role-playing with a chatbot, important state persists (locations, characters, dialogue etc.)
+Unlike simply role-playing with a chatbot, important state mutates and persists (locations, characters, dialogue etc.)

 **This is the server software that clients connect to.**
 **It runs the 'world'.**